A fan’s guide – the club from early doors to today

 Drumgelloch station is slightly closer to the ground than Airdrie’s – both are on the same line and have regular, direct connections with Glasgow and Edinburgh.

 From Drumgelloch, head to Forrest Street (left out of the car park, then left again at the junction), then left after 600 metres down main Carlisle Road.
-It’s also two stops on the infrequent Nos.16 and 212 bus routes, if one happens to come along.
+It’s also two stops on the infrequent 16 and 212 bus routes, if one happens to come along.
 At Carlisle Road, walk down another 600 metes and the stadium is down Craigneuk Avenue, left after the park.
 Allow 15mins.

 tickets & shop